 “It’s about time management and making sure you can prioritize correctly,” she said.

-If you’re a home educated student who is looking to pursue your passions similar to that of Samantha Dunn, why not consider becoming a part-time student at VLACS.
-Or if you’re looking to make online learning a full time experience, check out VLACS full time programs available for middle and high school students.
-VLACS employs a student-centered learning approach that is not only personalized and flexible, but also engages students in their interests, talents and passions.
-Contact us today to start earning credits toward your high school diploma.
+If you’re a home-educated student who is looking to pursue your passions similar to that of Samantha Dunn, why not consider becoming a part-time student at VLACS.
+Or if you’re looking to make online learning a full-time experience, check out VLACS full-time programs available for middle and high school students.
+VLACS employs a student-centered learning approach that is not only personalized and flexible but also engages students in their interests, talents, and passions.
+Enroll today to start earning credits toward your high school diploma.